If you’re looking to enroll in Medicare this year, it’s important to understand the Medicare Part B eligibility requirements.

 You have a disability

-If you have a disability and are receiving disability payments, you’re eligible to enroll in Medicare Part B even if you’re not 65.
+If you have a disability and are receiving disability payments, you’re eligible to enroll in Medicare Part B even if you’re not 65 years old.
 According to the Social Security Administration, qualifying disabilities may include:

 - sensory disorders